SAP-samples/teched2023-AD264/exercises/ex1/README.md

-# Exercise 1 - Create the Application
+# Exercise 1 - Introduction to CAP

 In this exercise, you will build a small application with SAP Cloud Application Programming Model (CAP).